 |APSU Club Meeting||

-The goal of Asian Pacific Islander Student Union (APSU) is to organize and conduct activities related to Asian culture such as artists and lectures, promoting awareness and pride in our ethnic identities, culture and heritage.
+The goal of ASPU is to organize and conduct activities related to Asian cultures such as artists and lectures, promoting awareness and pride in our ethnic identities, culture, and heritage.